Ural-Yunusbaev/IBDMig/README.md

 # IBDMig

-IBDMig is a Python tool to assess the admixture process in mixed cohort via IBD sharing.
+IBDMig is a Python3 tool to assess the admixture process in mixed cohort via IBD sharing.
 IBDMig assesses IBD sharing for individuals of different ethnic origin in DASH (Gusev et al., 2011) generated IBD clusters.
 Thus it shows the haplotype contribution from one population to other.

 ### Usage

 <pre>./ibdmig.py 22 ibdmig.list mapfile.bim</pre>
 where:<br>
-22 - the number of chromosomes in according to DUSH output files (clust_1.hcl ... clust_22.hcl);<br>
+22 - the number of chromosomes in according to number of DASH output files (clust_1.hcl ... clust_22.hcl);<br>
 ibdmig.list - the file containing a list of individuals;<br>
 mapfile - the map/bim file with genetic distances (not mandatory).<br>

 IBDMig generates following output files:<br>
-ibdmig.out.cluster_counts - counts of clusters sorted by size and populations composition (see Output files examples);<br>
+ibdmig.out.cluster_counts - counts of clusters for each populations combinations and cluster size category (see Output files examples);<br>
-ibdmig.out.cluster_length - average length of haplotypes for each population and cluster size category as shown in the table above (see Output files examples).<br>
+ibdmig.out.cluster_length - average length of haplotypes for each populations combinations and cluster size category (see Output files examples).<br>

 ### Output files examples